omerbenishay/Small-Shell---OS/README.md

 # Small-Shell---OS

 An implementaion of a "small shell".
 Written and tested in Ubuntu 18.04 LTS.
+To run it, you should run make in the terminal and then run the smash that created.

 Include the implementaion of:
 1. chprompt - allowing the user to change the prompt that being displayed Command format: